alyssavanerelli/C4L_phylogenomics/README.md

   - Do **NOT** make the output directory before running the script.
 The script will make this directory, you just need to name it in the script.
 - We are going to be running this program in `supermatrix` mode where all the genes are analyzed together as one alignment file
 - We are also going to be using genes that are present in at least 75% of species so we will be using the `-psc 75` flag
+- This step should take ~18 hours to finish

 [phy_sub.sh](https://github.com/alyssavanerelli/C4L_phylogenomics/blob/main/phy_sub.sh)